 Inclusive Community Grants and Fellowship

-Two programs — in their second year — designed to support the college’s efforts to create an even more diverse and inclusive campus environment.
+Two programs — in their third year — designed to support the college’s efforts to create an even more diverse and inclusive campus environment.

 Inclusive Community Grants

-The Inclusive Community Grants are open to all faculty, staff and students and will provide $250 to $2,500 in funding for a special project during the 2019-20 academic year.
+The Inclusive Community Grants, open to all faculty, staff and students since 2018, provide $250 to $2,500 in funding for a special project during the 2020-21 academic year.
 These projects should address a campus climate concern and promote dialogue among members of the campus community on topics such as race, socioeconomic status, age, gender identity, gender expression, sexual orientation, national origin, religion and disability.
 Teams of faculty, staff and students representing various departments or organizations on campus are encouraged to work in partnership with one another to design a project that considers those topics.

 Multiple projects will be chosen for funding.
-Proposals must be submitted by these submission dates: Sept.
-20, Oct.
-25 and Feb.
-3. Proposals should be sent to Heather Lobban-Viravong.
+Proposals must be submitted by these submission dates: October 30, 2020 (Note:there is only one dtate for 2020-21).
+Proposals should be sent to Heather Lobban-Viravong.

 Faculty, staff and students who apply for these opportunities will be invited to give a brief presentation of their proposal to the campus community during MLK Week 2020 and will be asked to present the results later in the semester.
 More information on the grants, including guidelines for proposals, can be found on the president’s office website.